yamineesh-k/cve_kev_duration/cvetokev.md

-# From Discovery to Exploit
+# Vulnerabilities: From Discovery to Exploit
  _Assessing the Lag Between Vulnerability Disclosure and Knowledge Base Integration_

 **INTRODUCTION**